jsejcksn/deno-roman-numerals/README.md

 Converts an arabic number (0 to 3999 inclusive) to its roman equivalent.

 The function will attempt to parse string integers.
-It will throw a TypeError on non-number inputs or NaN.
+It will throw a TypeError on non-number inputs or `NaN`.

 ### Tests